Graded $q$-Schur algebras: Preliminaries II; the -Schur algebra

 In \cite[4.3]{HN}, the authors explain how to construct Young modules in the way similar to construction of tilting modules for quasi-hereditary algebras.
-As the Specht modules they use are dual Specht modules in our notation, we apply the involution $\Psi$ everywhere and transpose partitions everywhere in [{\it loc. cit}].
-Note that, by the natural transformation
+It is straightforward to modify the construction into our graded setting.
+Note also that as the Specht modules they use are Dipper-James' Specht modules, we apply the involution $\Psi$ everywhere and transpose partitions everywhere in [{\it loc. cit}].